avalon-lang/avaloni/docs/source/index.rst

 ===========================

 Quantum computing is slowly but surely taking shape and it promises solution to some problems we find hard to solve using classical computing.
-Reversible classical computing is also seeing renewed interest as it promises better energy efficiency.

-While both quantum computers and reversible classical computers are still not very powerful for practical computing, they are here for making prototypes.
+While quantum computers are still not very powerful for practical computing, we can start prototyping.

 Just like classical computers, quantum computers need to be instructed about what to do.
 There are many ways to do this but the most popular one is a quantum computer driven by